If you’ve landed on this post, then you may have noticed that one of your hips is higher than the other?

 Step 2.
 Strengthening the arch

-It is possible to strengthen the arch so that the right muscles become strong enough to pull the arch back up.
-Popular arch strengthening exercises include:
+It is possible to strengthen the arch so that the arch muscles become activated and strong enough to pull the arch back up.

 - Towel crunches – This is where you place a towel on the floor and then place your affected foot at the bottom edge of the towel.
 You then scrunch up your toes and try to pull the top of the towel towards you without lifting your foot off the ground.
 Repeat this motion until the whole towel has been pulled down.

-Both these exercises are explained in more detail on this page.
-Slight modifications of these exercises are shown in the video above.
+Slight modifications of these exercises are shown in the video below.